View our previous authors from 2005 - 2014 in the Faculty Archive.

 Peter Meinke is Poet Laureate of St. Petersburg, Florida.
-His new collection, Lucky Ones, will be his eighth book in the prestigious Pitt Poetry Series.
+His most recent book is Lucky Bones (2014), his eighth in the prestigious Pitt Poetry Series.
 His work has appeared in The New Republic, The New Yorker, The Atlantic, Poetry, and dozens of other magazines.
-He has published over 20 books of poetry, fiction, and nonfiction.
-The latest, Truth and Affection, published last year by the U. of Tampa Press, is a collection of his Poet’s Notebook columns with his wife Jeanne’s drawings, from Tampa Bay’s alternative newspaper, Creative Loafing.
+He has published over twenty books of poetry, fiction, and nonfiction.
+Truth and Affection, published by the University of Tampa Press (2013), is a collection of his Poet’s Notebook columns with his wife Jeanne’s drawings, from Tampa Bay’s alternative newspaper, Creative Loafing.
 His poetry has received many awards, including two NEA Fellowships and three prizes from the Poetry Society of America.
 His book of short fiction, The Piano Tuner, won the 1986 Flannery O’Connor Award.
 Mr. Meinke directed the Writing Workshop at Eckerd College for many years and has often been writer-in-residence at other colleges and universities. www.petermeinke.com

 Johnny Temple – Editor/Publisher, Akashic Books

 Johnny Temple is the publisher and editor-in-chief of Akashic Books, an award-winning Brooklyn-based independent company dedicated to publishing urban literary fiction and political nonfiction.
-He won the 2013 Ellery Queen Award, the American Association of Publishers’ 2005 Miriam Bass Award for Creativity in Independent Publishing; and the 2010 Jay and Deen Kogan Award for Excellence in Noir Literature.
+He won the 2013 Ellery Queen Award and the American Association of Publishers’ 2005 Miriam Bass Award for Creativity in Independent Publishing.
+Temple is the editor of the anthology USA Noir, which was selected as a New York Times Editors’ Choice and includes stories from Dennis Lehane, Jonathan Safran Foer, Joyce Carol Oates, and others.
 Temple teaches courses on the publishing business at Wilkes University and Wesleyan University; and is the Chair of the Brooklyn Literary Council, which works with Brooklyn’s borough president to plan the annual Brooklyn Book Festival.
 He also plays bass guitar in the band Girls Against Boys, which has toured extensively across the globe and released numerous albums on independent and major record companies.
 He has contributed articles and political essays to various publications, including The Nation, Publishers Weekly, AlterNet, Poets & Writers, and BookForum. http://www.akashicbooks.com/